Napam/bounty/README.md

   - Some workplaces may want you to register hours on holidays, some don't, bounty has you covered!
 It is configurable.
   - Best suited for countries with holidays similar to Norway at the moment (Christian holidays mostly), but more can be implemented if desired.
 - **Provider agnostic core logic!**
-  - Bounty's architechture is separeated into a "core" module and integration modules.
+  - Bounty's architechture is separated into a "core" module and integration modules.
 It makes it easy to integrate multiple time tracking providers.
 As of now Bounty supports:
     - Harvest
     - Clockify
   - Send PR or create an issue if you want integration to something else.
+    - Or you can fork this project and do whatever really, it's MIT licensed.

 # Requirements